tdwg/bdq/tg2/_review/docs/implementers/index.md

 ### 4 Extension points (normative)

 A response MAY include a Response.qualifier.
 This is intended as a place to include structured assertions concerning uncertainty in a response.
-This is also intended as a place to include structured assertions about the details of Ammendments (e.g. TRANSPOSED MAY be attached to a Response.qualifier for some Amendments.
+This is also intended as a place to include structured assertions about the details of Ammendments (e.g. TRANSPOSED MAY be attached to a Response.qualifier for some Amendments).

 <!--- Bit about ActedUpon/Consulted Needs to move, we have added these to the test descriptors and the framework --->